-Alexander More is a historian whose recent research focuses on the impact of climate change on population health and the economy.
+Alexander More's research focuses on the impact of climate change on population health and the economy.
 By using both climate science and historical records, More brings recent drastic changes into a broader perspective, one that permits stark comparisons between current and historical trends in temperature, pollution, pandemic disease, and extreme weather, all of which directly impact food production, human health, economic prosperity, and political stability.
-He is author of two landmark studies of pre-modern climate and pollution and an active contributor to the field of planetary health.
-He currently holds an appointment in the Department of History at Harvard University, under the Initiative for the Science of the Human Past, and the Climate Change Institute.
-Combining the expertise and resources of the two institutions, More leads a project on the impact of climate change on population health and the economy in the last millennium.
+He is author of several landmark studies of pre-industrial climate and pollution and an active contributor to the field of planetary health.
+He currently holds an appointment in the Department of History at Harvard University and is also Assistant Research Professor at the Climate Change Institute.
+Combining the expertise and resources of the two institutions, More leads a project on the impact of climate change on human and ecosystem health and the economy in the last millennium.
 In addition to academic journals, his work has been featured in The Washington Post, CNN, Natural History Magazine, The Guardian, Popular Science, Forbes, Smithsonian Magazine, Der Spiegel, Archaeology Magazine, Süddeutsche Zeitung, Frankfurter Allgemein, Atlas Obscura, Eos, Science et vie, and more than 150 other print and online publications (see media page).

 The implications of his data bring him to study government response to environmental and public health crises.
-He is completing a book on the origins of welfare and health care policy in the western world, a long-standing interest that gained him an internship in the Office of Senator Ted Kennedy while still in graduate school.
+He is completing a book on the origins of welfare and health care policy in the western world, a long-standing interest that gained him a position in the Office of Senator Ted Kennedy while he was drafting the Affordable Care Act (Obamacare).
 More’s interests have taken him to traditional archival repositories, as well as to expeditions to archaeological sites across Europe, North America and Oceania, including several underwater surveys in the Mediterranean, North Atlantic and South Pacific.
 More is a published photographer, specializing in underwater, archaeological and wildlife subjects related to his research.

 35 Quincy Street